-Project Title: Faith Base Initiative (GOHS)
+Project Title: GOHS (Faith Base Initiative)

-Task Number: J2-06-04
+Task Number: J2-07-03 (Continued)

-Project Summary: The Faith Base Initiative appeals to Metropolitan Atlanta Churches in an attempt to develop safety strategies that saves lives on Georgia roadways.
+Project Summary: The Faith Base Initiative appeals to Metropolitan Atlanta Churches in an attempt to develop safety strategies that save lives on Georgia roadways.
 Our goal is to establish programs in large congregations based on the level of interest and provide incentives to reinforce a faith statewide message.
-Churches provide contact persons to work with this initiative and GOHS continues to present to faith organization to solicit their participation in this ongoing initiative.
+Churches provide contact persons to work with this initiative and GOHS continues to present to faith organizations to solicit their participation in this ongoing initiative.
 Highway safety dissemination meetings will be held in various locations to present information on GOHS.
-A Faith Advisory group will be established will consist of faith representatives from the various areas to determine what tools are needed to promote a safety message and the message.
+A Faith Advisory group will be established and consist of faith representatives from the various areas to determine what tools are needed to promote a safety message.

+Funding: \$0 (Allocated in funding for J2-07-03)

+Project Title: Injury Free Coalition for Kids Atlanta

+Task Number: J2-07-04

+Project Summary: This program is a comprehensive motor vehicle Safety Program focusing on Occupant Safety, Bike Safety, Pedestrian Safety and Teen Driving Programs to help reduce risk behaviors.

-Funding: \$75,000
+Funding: \$ 134,400

+Project Title: Safe Kids of Georgia

+Project Title: Task Number:

+· Safe Kids of Georgia

-Occupant Protection Countermeasures-Section 2003B
+Occupant Protection Section - 405